ekeren/react-wing-workshop/02-api.md

   - Interactively test the `/hello` endpoint using your browser
 - Run tests using the cli `wing test backend/main.w`

-## Conclusion

-Great, you just finished creating a simple hello world web service
+🚀 Great, you just finished creating a simple hello world web service 🚀